 Need some mountain time?
 Try these easy North Carolina hikes

-June is about the time we start thinking about escaping to the mountains.
+Summer is about the time we start thinking about escaping to the mountains.
 During normal times, that is.

 While these certainly aren’t normal times, there are some normal things that we can do.
 We can still get out and enjoy the splendor of our Southern Appalachian mountains.

 We may not be ready for a full-scale, week-long mountain vacation, but a thoughtfully executed day trip to isn’t out of the question.
 Especially if you plan to spend it outdoors, on a trail.
-The key: finding a trail less likely to be crowded, and that won’t tax a body that’s been cooped up for three months now.
+The key: finding a trail less likely to be crowded, and that won’t tax a body that’s been cooped up for months now.

 Despite the popularity of hiking in the Southern Appalachians, especially come summer, there are plenty of trails where you can find solitude and not push yourself to the limit.
 A lot of these trails can be found, conveniently, along the Blue Ridge Parkway.